 It’s about time that I write about Teeling on this blog, isn’t it?
 I haven’t so far because – don’t hate me now – I haven’t been overly impressed by their whiskey.
 But I’ve changed my mind recently.

-As I stated in the beginning of this post, for a while I wasn't too excited about Teeling whiskey.
-I wanted whiskey at cask strength, amazing flavour bombs, lots of complexity, and I didn't think the Teeling whiskey I had tasted at the time fell into that category.
-When I now take a sip of the small batch blend I don't understand what my tongue was doing earlier - it's a fabulous whiskey.
+As I stated at the beginning of this post, for a while I wasn’t too excited about Teeling whiskey.
+I wanted whiskey at cask strength, amazing flavour bombs, lots of complexity, and I didn’t think the Teeling whiskey I had tasted at the time fell into that category.
+When I now take a sip of the small-batch blend I don’t understand what my tongue was doing earlier – it’s a very nice whiskey.

 I’ve now had the opportunity to discover more from Teeling, some of their older and more complex whiskeys.
 The oldest I’ve tasted was the 15-year-old though, so I still have some Teeling tasting to do!

 My visit at Shelbourne bar in Cork in March this year was the starting point for my renewed interest in Teeling whiskey.
 If I remember correctly, I told Mark about my opinions about Teeling and asked him to give me something that would prove me wrong.
 And he sure did.

 This 12-year-old single malt finished in Merlot cask was a real beauty, and definitely one in the flavour bomb category.
 Later at the beer & whisk(e)y fair in Göteborg, I tasted their very nice 15-year-old from the Revival series.
 I’ve also fallen in love with the Teeling single grain whiskey, that is a more simple whiskey but still gorgeous.
 The small-batch blend has been ignored on my shelf for a while, but when I had a dram of it last night, my palate sang with joy.

 Recently I bought a sample of another single cask bottling distilled in 2004 and bottled in 2016 – a sherry cask matured whiskey that also was a beauty.